Scheduled MonumentsWalesMarine Colliery Pumping Engine

 What is Marine Colliery Pumping Engine?

-Marine Colliery Pumping Engine is a scheduled ancient monument located in Wales, representing the industrial heritage of the South Wales coalfield.
+Marine Colliery Pumping Engine is a scheduled ancient monument located in Wales representing the industrial heritage of coal extraction during the nineteenth and twentieth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM218.

 What period does Marine Colliery Pumping Engine date from?

 Marine Colliery Pumping Engine dates from the post medieval/modern period, and is classified as a colliery.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Marine Colliery Pumping Engine?